feathersui/feathersui-starling/documentation/help/markdown/sdk/flash-builder.md

 ---
 # Setting up the Feathers SDK in Adobe Flash Builder

-Let's get your [Flash Builder](http://www.adobe.com/products/flash-builder.html) development environment setup to use Feathers.
+Let's get your [Flash Builder](http://www.adobe.com/products/flash-builder.html) development environment setup to use the Feathers SDK.

 <aside class="info">These instructions apply to both Flash Builder 4.6 and Flash Builder 4.7.</aside>